internetarchive/dweb-transports/WRITINGSHIMS.md

 This is used for IPFS.

-We will need a HTTP API, and a snippet of code (currently only python is supported) that we can integrate.
+For the python integration we used to require an HTTP API, and a snippet of code in Python that we can integrate.
+We don't have the resources to do this integration now, BUT we can work with you on a microservice design which would probably have to be in Javascript.

 It should have a signature like:
 ```